 Observatory

-The Observatory will be open the first and third Fridays of the month for the Spring Semester: January 19, February 2 and 16, March 1 and 15, April 5 and 19, and May 3 and 17.
-Starting in April, the Observatory will be open from 8:30pm - 10:30pm.
-Masks are not required indoors at this point in time.
+The Observatory will be open the first and third Fridays of the month for the spring semester: February 7 and 21, March 7 and 21, April 4 and 18, May 2 and 16.
+Beginning in April, the observatory will change our hours - we will be open from 8:30pm - 10:30pm.
 No prior reservations are required, but if you have a group of greater than 10 people that you would like to bring to the observatory, call 607-962-9494 and leave a message with a phone number so we can return your call.

 Parking for the Observatory is available in the Digital Dome parking lot.
 Parking at the Observatory is reserved for our visitors who require accessible parking.
 All of our events are free and open to the public!